 Average cost per day: INR 500 – INR 2,000

 Dining is one of those areas where you can pretty much spend as little or as much as you want to – food is very reasonably priced in India.
 Of course, you’ve to be wary of the infamous ‘Delhi Belly’, especially when you can tell that hygiene levels might be questionable.
 A good rule to have is to only pick places that are always busy and full of locals.

-While the metros have easy access to everything from local holes in the walls to superlative fine-dining experiences and everything in between, you’re unlikely to find the same sort of range in smaller cities and towns.
+The metros have easy access to everything, from local holes-in-the-walls to superlative fine-dining experiences and everything in between.
+However, you’re unlikely to find the same sort of range in smaller cities and towns.
 Also, if you’re in a tourist hub, finding a truly local eatery that doesn’t have prices inflated for visitors might involve going exploring a bit.

 Do you need to tip?

 While eating out, bigger restaurants will often add a ‘service charge’ to your bill, which is like an auto-gratuity.
 This is not to be confused with the service tax, which is a government-mandated fee.
 If you don’t see this, any tip is appreciated.
 In hotels, too, a tip to the staff is always appreciated, though in no way mandatory.
 If you’re staying at a smaller guesthouse or homestay, you can speak to the owners and ask them what the best way to show your appreciation for the staff’s service would be.